Durlston Marine Project

 The Durlston Marine Project aims to investigate, raise awareness and promote the wise management of this rich local marine environment.

-The Project specialises in bringing the marine world to life through the innovative use of modern technology.
-We have pioneered the use of remote cameras and underwater microphones to study the important seabird colonies along the cliffs and the bottlenose dolphins that visit the local waters.
+We study the important seabird colonies along the cliffs and the bottlenose dolphins that visit the local waters.

 Each of our projects depend on volunteer support.
 There are many ways to help the Project.
 You could: